qiskit-community/qiskit-optimization/docs/migration/03_migration_guide_to_v0.7.rst

 Key Changes
 -----------

-V1 Primitives are deprecated as of Qiskit Optimization v0.7.0 and will be removed in a future release.
+V1 Primitive usage is deprecated as of Qiskit Optimization v0.7.0 and will be removed in a future release.
 All algorithms now support both V1 and V2 Primitives with automatic detection and appropriate warnings.

 Migration from qiskit-algorithms to qiskit-optimization